 Incidentally, if you had been around Tokyo Japan, you may have chanced upon the Don Quijote store logo on signboards with the stylized Japanese “ド” text read out as “Don”.
 Here, the store also has an instantly recognizable blue and pink penguin mascot named Donpen and Donko respectively.

-Last of the sections up here on Basement 1 includes a sport and fitness sector with a selection of home gym fitness and exercise equipment as well as travel accessories, comprising of bags (of various form factors and sizes) and full-sized Luggage.
+Additionally, last of the sections up here on Basement 1 includes a sport and fitness sector.
+Here, you find a selection of home gym fitness and exercise equipment as well as travel accessories, comprising of bags (of various form factors and sizes) and full-sized Luggage.

 Unsurprisingly, most of the items here are house-branded.
 Several items here spot generic names you probably had never heard of.
-The price range of the made-in-Japan bags here cater to a wide price segment.
+Additionally, the price range of the made-in-Japan bags here cater to a wide price segment.
 This ranges from very affordable ($20) to even up to $99 per bag.
 Travel roller luggage can cost from $160 to $499 each.
 It is not exactly what you can call “affordably cheap”.

 Furthermore, the footwear section features an extensive range of injection molded crocs-like footwear and slippers, as well as shoes.
 Eventually, the store pathway loop leads you back to the front store entrance where 2 of the 4 checkout counters on this floor reside.